pinpie/pinpie/examples/readme.md

 Here are some examples.

 ## Use examples
-All examples assume the name of site is "test.com", otherwise you have to rename config file to corresponding name.
+All examples assume the name of site is "example.com", otherwise you have to rename config file to corresponding name.

 Each example require PinPIE engine files to be added manually.
 This files are located in PinPIE [source dir](../source).
-Create folder for test site, copy there example files and all content of PinPIE source dir.
+Copy there example files and all content of PinPIE source dir to the same folder.
 All requests have to go to index.php.

 ## List of examples
 ### Minimal